strongloop/strongloop.com2/_posts/2019-12-19-loopback-2019-review.md

 ### LoopBack, Winner of 2019 API Award for API Middleware
 <!--INPUT?-->
 First and foremost, congratulations again to LoopBack for earning the 2019 API Award for the “[Best in API Middleware](https://strongloop.com/strongblog/loopback-2019-api-award-api-middleware/)” category.
 These awards were presented at the 2019 API Awards Ceremony during API World 2019, celebrating the technical innovation, adoption, and reception in the API & Microservices industries and use by a global developer community.
-Raymond Feng, co-creator and architect for LoopBack, received the award.
+Raymond Feng, co-creator and architect for LoopBack, presented the team to receive the award?.

 - new quote from Raymond reflecting on the award and event?